Home Office

 1. Slot Width Range

+Grab a ruler.
 Measure your laptops' thickness (closed).
-Most MacBooks are 0.6" to 0.7", but gaming laptops can be 1.5"+.
+Most MacBooks are 0.6" to 0.7", but gaming laptops can hit 1.5"+.
 Make sure the stand's adjustable range covers both your devices.
+Nothing worse than a stand that won't fit.

 2. Base Weight

-Heavier bases = more stability.
-Look for stands over 2 lbs if you bump your desk frequently.
+Heavier = more stable.
+Simple as that.
+Look for stands over 2 lbs if you bump your desk a lot.
 Aluminum bases are typically heavier than plastic.

 3. Padding Material

-Pro tip: If you're pairing this with a monitor arm for a clamshell setup, make sure your stand's footprint doesn't interfere with the arm's clamp position.
+Pro tip: If you're pairing this with a monitor arm for a clamshell setup, check where the arm clamps to your desk.
+Some stands have footprints that get in the way.

 The Takeaway

-For most people, the OMOTON is the move.
-It's cheap, adjustable, and won't scratch your MacBook.
-The Satechi is only worth the premium if desk aesthetics are a priority.
+For most people?
+Just get the OMOTON.
+It's cheap, it works, and it won't scratch your stuff.
+The Satechi is only worth it if you're building an Instagram-worthy desk setup.

 Building a full clamshell workspace?
-Pair your laptop stand with a heavy duty monitor arm for ultrawide displays or a triple monitor arm for 34-inch setups to complete your setup.
+Pair your laptop stand with a heavy duty monitor arm for ultrawide displays, a dual arm desktop monitor mount for side-by-side screens, or a triple monitor arm for 34-inch setups to complete the setup.
+For vertical/portrait orientation, check our best vertical computer monitor stands guide.
+Curious about using your laptop on the go?
+Check our guide on laptop stands for car use to understand the legal and safety considerations.

 Frequently Asked Questions